Old West firearms – Weapons Locker

 What you need to know, padnuh

-It starts with the black powder muskets of the Napoleonic wars and ends with semi-automatic clip-fed 10-shot handguns.
+It starts with the black powder muskets of the Napoleonic wars.
+It ends with semi-automatic clip-fed 10-shot handguns.

-We’re certainly not going to detail every bit, but here is what you need to understand so the article can move at a brisk pace.
+We’re certainly not going to detail every bit.
+But here is what you need to understand so the article can move at a brisk pace.

 Smoothbore vs. rifled

 It is later discovered that having grooves inside the barrel, which makes the bullet spin around its axis, means bullets that fly truer.

-This remains somewhat impractical until the mid-XIXth century, where a new bullet design results in guns called “rifled muskets” that are the most common kind during the Civil War.
+This remains somewhat impractical until the mid-XIXth century.
+Then, a new bullet design results in guns called “rifled muskets” – the most common kind during the Civil War.

 In practice, by the time of the Old West, “smoothbore” means either shotguns, or obsolete muskets.
 Everything else has a rifled barrel.

 Muzzleloader vs. breechloader

 Originally, the only opening of a barrel is the muzzle.

 To reload such a weapon, you need to insert the powder and the bullet into the muzzle.
 Then ram everything all the way to the back of the barrel, using a rod-like tool (a “ramrod”).